Skip to main content

 6. Copy the key.
 Acknowledge the warning -- the close button stays disabled until you do.

 The plaintext format is htx_live_<24-char-base32> -- e.g. htx_live_a4b6c5d7e2f3g4h5i6j7k2l3.
-The htx_live_ prefix is registered with the GitHub Secret Scanning Partner Program (status: pending registration -- see Security) so accidental commits to GitHub trigger automatic alerts.
+The htx_live_ prefix is the one prepared for the GitHub Secret Scanning Partner Program; see Security for current status.

 warning